StackVista/stackstate-docs/use/health-state-and-alerts/create-a-health-check.md

 Calculate the health state by comparing the average of all metric points in the time window against the configured maximum values.
 Returns: `HEALTH_STATE`

-## Windowing for metrics check functions
+## Windowing method

 For metrics check functions, a windowing method and window size must be provided.
-This determines how often the check function runs based on the incoming metrics.
+This determines how often the check function will run based on the incoming metrics.

-- **Batching** - If the `windowing method` is set to batching and `window size` is set to 60 seconds, the check will run every minute with a minute of metrics.
+- **Batching** - If the windowing method is set to batching and window size is set to 60 seconds, the check will run every minute with a minute of metrics.
-- **Sliding** - If the `windowing method` is set to sliding and `window size` is set to 60 seconds, the check runs whenever the data flows in after 60 seconds of metrics have been collected.
+- **Sliding** - If the windowing method is set to sliding and window size is set to 60 seconds, the check runs whenever the data flows in after 60 seconds of metrics have been collected.